Razumovskyy/MARFA/README.md

 ![](images/CO2_40_VAC_4000-4100.png)

-The `V1` and `V2` values do not necessarily need to match the initial boundaries of the spectral interval used to calculate the PT-table.
+The `V1` and `V2` values do not necessarily need to match the initial boundaries `Vstart` and `Vend`  used to calculate the PT-table.
 Instead, you can examine a narrower interval with higher resolution to gain more detailed insights:
 ```
 python scripts/postprocess.py --v1 4020 --v2 4022 --level 40 --resolution high --plot
 ```